New Year, New Barrier: Simple Exclusion Tips to Make Your Arkansas Home Pest-Free in 2026

 Arkansas winters can be wet, and standing water is a major attractant for cockroaches and termites.
 We suggest clearing clogged gutters and ensuring downspouts direct water far from your foundation.
 Fixing leaky outdoor spigots is equally important.
 Maintaining a dry perimeter significantly reduces the likelihood of pests viewing your home as a viable, long-term nesting site.

 Implementing these exclusion strategies is the best way to start 2026 with confidence.
-By sealing gaps, maintaining screens, and managing your yard, we can protect our homes from the unique challenges of the Arkansas climate.
+By sealing gaps, maintaining screens, managing your yard and any potential pest attractants, we can protect our homes from the unique challenges of the Arkansas climate.
 If you need professional assistance, Terminator Termite & Pest Control offers expert inspections and tailored solutions.
 Contact us today for a quote or to schedule your same-day service.

 Get a Quote